-“In the US today, healthcare costs are now in the trillions of dollars,” explains Clemmons, who is the Marketing Manager at Vital Images.
+“In the US today, healthcare costs are now in the trillions of dollars,” explains Clemmons, who is the Marketing Manager at Canon Medical.
 “To rein in costs, the industry is now moving away from a fee-for-service model, where doctors and hospitals are paid based on the number of healthcare services delivered to a value-based approach, where care is centered around the patient.
 In this latter model, payers are focused on the entire envelope of care versus the individual services.”

 To stay in line with a value-based approach, health care providers such as imaging services are recognizing the need to hold the line on costs and are actively seeking to realize greater business efficiencies.
 That means looking to data available across the enterprise to inform business decisions.

 While a positive step forward in the long term, the practice of evidence-based management is a new concept for many imaging business leaders, who typically are clinicians first and business people second.

 “The average leader of an imaging business is first a clinician and his or her passion is treating patients,” says Geoff.
 “Running a business today demands a new skill set for these leaders and Big Data analytics expertise that has not been required of them in the past.
 It’s absolutely a shift in the way people have traditionally approached their imaging business.”